brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our investors comit their full canopy of resources; their time, energy, know-how, expertise and money.
 This is proactive capital at work.

-Our investors are motivated first by making a positive impact and second by maintining and growing their career capital.
+Our investors are motivated first by making a positive impact and second by maintaining and growing their career capital.
 This includes experience, social and professional network, skills, and financial.

 ## For partners
-Alongside our work as investors in social and envornmental impact, we partner with companies, foundations, charities and national and international government organisations to further the tech for good movement.
+Alongside our work as investors in social and environmental impact, we partner with companies, foundations, charities and national and international government organisations to further the tech for good movement.

 ## Our portfolio
 We support individuals, charities, social enterprises, businesses and other organisations with practical and financial capital.
-Our focus in on tech and innovaion and we have broad conception of what that means.
+Our focus is on tech and innovation and we have broad conception of what that means.